 This posed a problem for smaller companies like startups.
 They wanted to use the software, but the Enterprise Software companies couldn't justify the expenses of onboarding them or supporting them.
 It was simply unprofitable to offer support to a small company.

 Around the beginning of the internet era, a new company named "Red Hat" would be founded.
 Their solution to this divide -- of wanting to only sell to large customers -- was to publish their software as Open Source.
 Anybody would be able to use their software, and they would sell custom support, features, and training to the Enterprise customers separately.

 Red Hat went on to become a very large player in this space, and is one of the pioneers of building a business around Open Source software.

 The Cloud companies are some of the most successful companies in the world.

 Fast-forward to the start of the internet era, and the needs of software continued to grow increasingly complex.
 With the scale of internet traffic becoming larger, there became a need for more specialized software to run along with specialized hardware.
 No longer would a company just purchase the software, but they would also purchase the hardware that is needed to run it.
 This hardware was often expensive to produce, setup, and maintain, so buyers would often end up renting it from the software companies instead.

-Modern software licensing became no longer just selling software, but also selling hardware, and led to a new class of software consumption.
-No longer did it make sense to simply purchase a license for software, instead you only "rent" the software based on your usage of it.
-When licensing Cloud software, you might pay by the hour, pay by the second, or pay per API request.
+Modern software licensing became no longer just selling software but also selling hardware, and this led to a new class of software consumption.
+No longer did it make sense to simply purchase a license for software, but instead you only "rent" the software based on your usage of it.
+When licensing Cloud software you might pay by the hour, pay by the second, or pay per API request.
 The price of the software license, if any, would be baked into the price you pay.